 Independent companies registered with the Navajo Parks and Recreation Department offer vehicle, horseback and hiking canyon tours led by an authorized guide.
 Arrangements for tours are made directly with the companies.
 For individuals with their own four-wheel-drive vehicles, authorized guides are available at the visitor center.
 Other regulations apply.

-Cottonwood Campground is managed by the Navajo Nation and offers primitive campsites for tent and group camping.
+Cottonwood Campground is managed by the Navajo Nation and offers primitive campsites for tent and group camping on a first-come, first-served basis.
 Restroom facilities are on-site; no showers or hookups are available.
 Limited services are offered in winter.
 A nightly fee is required.
 Phone (.

 Except for a self-guiding trail from White House Overlook to the White House Ruin, all visitors within the canyons must be accompanied by a park ranger or an authorized guide.
 Fees and permits are required; phone (928) 674-2016.

 Two scenic drives traverse both sides of the canyon, affording views of most major ruins from overlooks.
 Allow 2 hours for each drive if stopping at all of the 10 overlooks.
 There are restrooms at Antelope House Overlook and along the rim on South Rim Dr. at White House Overlook.
 Food and gas are available in Chinle.
 Pets must be on a leash at all times and are permitted in the parking lots and campground.
 Pets are not allowed in the canyon or on tours.